PerfectFit-project/virtual-coach-main/ansible/README.md

 ansible_python_interpreter=/usr/bin/python3
 ```

+If you like, you can copy the `inventory.example` file (also in the ansible directory) and change the values to fit your case.

 Once you have created this `inventory` file, with the actual relevant IP addresses and key locations, you can test if your configuration works by pinging the prod and stage servers:
 ```
 ansible prod -i inventory -m ping -u root